-What is the best way to title your interviews or onscreen commentators in your video production?
+What is the best way to title your interviews or onscreen commentators in your video interviews?
 Is shorter always better?

 Is a shorter interview title better?